kianzohoury/auralflow/README.md

 ### Model evaluation with `test`
-To evaluate a model, we simply run the `test` command, assuming the audio dataset has a `/test` split, which will save the MIR metrics to `eval.csv` to the training session folder:
+To evaluate a model, we simply run the `test` command, assuming the audio dataset has a `/test` split, which will save the MIR metrics to `eval.csv`:
 ```
 auralflow test <folder_name> <dataset_path> --save <path/to/save/metrics>
 ```